 Share info in public channels

 Teamwork and communication happen in channels — open, organized spaces for messages, files, tools, and people.
 By using public channels, you give other teammates a view into work happening across the company.
 Public channels are open for all members to join, and shared content is searchable.
 They're also easy to spot by the hashtag icon next to their names.

 Create spaces dedicated to announcements, reviewing support tickets, or showcasing your team's work.
 Read about who can manage posting permissions.

 Public “ask-me-anything” channels serve as an open line of communication between leadership teams and employees.
 They empower employees to ask questions and start discussions, as well as for leaders to give insight into decision making.

-Sending emails to Slack ensures that all of the information that you need is in one central location.
-Create unique channel email addresses to send emails right to specific channels, use the Gmail add-on or Microsoft Outlook add-in or install the Email app to reroute emails to channels or direct messages.
+Sending emails to Slack ensures that all of the information you need is in one central location.
+Create unique channel email addresses to send emails right to specific channels, use the Gmail add-on or Microsoft Outlook add-in, or install the Email app to route emails to channels or direct messages.

 🗓 Visit Slack’s App Directory to browse other available calendar apps.